Skip to main menu Skip to content Skip to footer

 • Funds fellows, their career development, and projects as principal investigators of research in child and adolescent mental health.

-Inaugural program will be announced in 2024
+Inaugural program launched in April 2024

-Inaugural program will be announced in 2024
+Inaugural program will be launched in September 2024

 Aimed at professionals in public communications, including traditional and new media, based in LMIC.